 2025 in Review - The Peaks and Troughs

 2025 was probably my second best birding year in the Western Palearctic, after 2019 when I toured 28 European countries in my camper van, covering a wide variety of habitats from the Arctic to Greece and Scotland to Andalusia.
 Marsh Owl Retrospection of 2025 However, on a personal note, it's been tough.
-This year both my late father's siblings passed away, then in Autumn I received the news that a very dear friend, travel buddy in South America and Europe, and ex-girlfriend, had also died at the young age of 40.
+Both of my late father's siblings passed away, then in Autumn I received the news that a dear ex-girlfriend and travel companion in South America and Europe, had also died aged just 40.
 In addition to the ongoing failing health of my last family member, it was a really shitty year.
-Birding serves to distract from these harsh realities to some extent.
+Friends are also leaving us at an increasingly rapid rate.
+I lament my selfishness as I try to carry on.
+Birding serves to distract from these realities to some extent.
 I n May, when I came across the very rare Eastern Bonelli's Warbler in Kent, on a day that should have been one of celebration, I felt no joy in it at all.
-It was an anti-climax.
-The twitchy bush bashing that followed was unsavoury.
-I've never been big on twitching,...
+It was an anti-c...